William Inge: Television and film

 In 1961, Inge won an Academy Award for Splendor in the Grass (Best Writing, Story and Screenplay – Written Directly for the Screen).
-He made his film debut as a reverend in the film.
+He made his film debut as a clergyman in the film.
 John Frankenheimer directed All Fall Down (1962), Inge's screenplay adaptation of the novel by James Leo Herlihy.
 Inge was unhappy with changes made to his screenplay for Bus Riley's Back in Town (1965), so at his insistence, the writing credit on the film is "Walter Gage".

 During the 1961–62 television season, Inge was the script supervisor of ABC's Bus Stop TV series, an adaptation of his play.
 With Marilyn Maxwell as Grace Sherwood, the owner of Sherwood's Bus Station and Diner in a fictitious Colorado town, the series presented dramas about the townspeople and travelers who passed through the diner in 25 one-hour episodes.
 The sixth episode, "Cherie", with Tuesday Weld, Gary Lockwood and Joseph Cotten, was an abbreviated version of the original Bus Stop play.
 Robert Altman directed eight episodes, and one of these, "A Lion Walks Among Us", led to a Congressional hearing on violence.
 The episode, which starred Fabian Forte as a maniacal axe-wielding serial killer, was adapted from Tom Wicker's novel Told By an Idiot.

 In 1963 Inge met with CBS to consider a one-hour filmed television drama about a family in a Midwestern town.
 The series, with six continuing characters, had the tentative title All Over Town, and was planned for the 1964–65 season.
 Instead, Inge did a play, Out on the Outskirts of Town, which was seen on November 6, 1964, on NBC as part of the Bob Hope Presents the Chrysler Theatre series.
 It starred Anne Bancroft and Jack Warden with Inge taking the role of the town doctor.
 NBC gave the play a repeat on June 25, 1965.